Select Page

 Microchip Technology

-Offers DSPs and microcontroller units with integrated DSP functionalities, commonly used in embedded control applications.
+Microchip Technology offers DSPs and microcontrollers with integrated DSP functionalities, commonly used in embedded control applications, valued for their integration and performance.

 Texas Instruments

-One of the largest and most well-known manufacturers of DSP chips.
-TI offers a wide range of DSP products, including the popular C6000 and C5000 series, known for their high performance and efficiency in various applications.
+Texas Instruments is a leading manufacturer of DSP chips, offering a wide range of products, including the popular C6000 and C5000 series, known for high performance and efficiency.

 ON Semiconductor

-ON Semiconductor provides a broad spectrum of energy-efficient semiconductors, including power management ICs, logic, and custom devices.
-They offer products that support signal processing applications, particularly in power management and automotive contexts, though they are not primarily known for DSPs.
+ON Semiconductor provides energy-efficient semiconductors, including power management ICs and custom devices, supporting signal processing in power management and automotive applications.

 Analog Devices